rphlmr/supa-fly-stack/README.md

 ### Cypress

+> Working locally but not on CI env ...
+First time with Cypress 🙃

 We use Cypress for our End-to-End tests in this project.
 You'll find those in the `cypress` directory.
 As you make changes, add to an existing file or create a new file in the `cypress/e2e` directory to test your changes.

 We use [`@testing-library/cypress`](https://testing-library.com/cypress) for selecting elements on the page semantically.